Jake Flannigan, NP

 Online Learning - Visit Website

-Sacred Heart University's online Master of Science in Family Nurse Practitioner (FNP) program prepares registered nurses to become comprehensive primary care providers.
-Spanning 2.5 years and 42 credit hours, this CCNE-accredited program offers a flexible online format with two local residencies.
-Students develop advanced skills to diagnose, treat, and manage patient care across all age groups.
-With competitive tuition at $955 per credit, the program requires a 3.0 GPA, current RN license, and one year of nursing experience.
-Graduates are positioned for a high-demand career with a projected 40% job growth and potential median earnings over $108,000.
+Sacred Heart University's online Family Nurse Practitioner MSN program offers a comprehensive pathway to advanced primary care practice.
+This CCNE-accredited 2.5-year curriculum spans 42 credit hours, providing flexible online learning with two local residencies.
+Students develop sophisticated diagnostic and treatment skills across patient age groups.
+The program requires a 3.0 GPA, active RN license, and one year of nursing experience, positioning graduates for a robust healthcare career with projected 40% job growth and potential median earnings exceeding $108,000.
+Clinical training emphasizes evidence-based practice and holistic patient care.

 Online Learning - Visit Website